solana-labs/kurtosis-solana-testing/README.md

 Solana Testing
 ==============
 Uses Kurtosis to run holistic integration tests on Solana, referencing Solana's benchmark local cluster documentation: https://docs.solana.com/cluster/bench-tps .
+To execute the testsuite, run `scripts/build-and-run.sh all`.

 ### Genesis and Faucet Configuration Files
 Genesis and Faucet files, found in `config-v1.3.23`, were created using Solana's multinode-demo scripts at tag v1.3.23.